angband/angband/docs/hacking/modifying.rst

 lib/tiles/list.txt. list.txt contains a registry of which tilesets to load as well as some information about the size of the tiles and any special flags to set.
 The format of the file is documented in list.txt's header.
-Specifically, You will be defining the name of the tileset, which directory contains the tileset's files, how big the tiles are in pixels (i.e. 64x64), the name of the main preference file for the tileset and some additional flags which have to do with alpha blending.
+Specifically, you will be defining the name of the tileset, which directory contains the tileset's files, how big the tiles are in pixels (i.e. 64x64), the name of the main preference file for the tileset and some additional flags which have to do with alpha blending.
 Not all tilesets need to set extra flags.